Please note: The University of Texas Health Science Center at San Antonio will now be called "UT Health San Antonio."

 Applicants transcripts must be translated into English and must be reported on a 4.0 scale.
 For the purposes of evaluating applications ONLY the Admissions committee of most programs will accept GPA calculated using the WES student version of the iGPA, which generates an overall GPA on a 4.0 scale.

 Applicants are required to have a Bachelor's degree or a Master's degree and must have taken the Graduate Record Examination (GRE).
 GRE scores must be from tests taken within five years of applying for admission.
-While there is no official minimum requirement, successful applicants generally have a minimum combined score of 315.
+There is no minimum GRE requirement.

 Our online application is free for all applicants.